twowaits/SDE-Interview-Questions/Google/README.md

 - Given (x, y) coordinates, create a function such that each coordinate is uniquely mapped to an integer.
 Also make sure that given an integer, you should be able to find (x, y) coordinates.
 So F(x, y) = z and also that inverse F(z) = (x, y).
 - You are given an array of million numbers and provided a range of index (say left, right).
 For multiple queries, each with input left and right indexes, output the maximum in that range.
 - Given an array of integers arr[], find the number of recycled pairs in the array.
-A recycled pair of two numbers {a, b} has the following properties :
+A recycled pair of two numbers {a, b} has the following properties:

   A should be smaller than B.
   Number of digits should be same.